Nono1971/Doctrine-MetadataGrapher/README.md

 }
 ```

-The same way, you can hide Entity attributes with annotations : using the @grapher\HideColumns annotation on the class :
+Hide Entity columns with annotations : using the @grapher\HideColumns annotation on the class :

 ```php
 /**